walter-a-jablonowski/code-scrum/README.md

 **Your code is your backlog**

 Task are saved in code, you see the context, and you can generate a backlog.
-2 for one with a low code tool.
+2 for 1 with a low code tool.
 It has more structure than in an IDE, where everything is grouped just by file.

 - Copy under some /tools folder in project
 - `composer install`